CBS Sports Spectacular

 Finally, the two Panchos hit the court for some real tennis.

 TV columnist Kurt Wachenheim, writing for the Albany, N.Y., newspaper on

 games, allowing tennis greats Pancho Segura and Pancho Gonzalez on the

 court to lend an aura of expertise.

 Only when the Panchos were left to their own

 devices, with inconspicuous ball boys in attendance, was there sport.

 (Not necessarily on this show)

-Blog has video of the show's mixed doubles match between Pancho Gonzalez and Janet Leigh
+the doubles match between Pancho Gonzalez and Janet Leigh

 and Pancho Segura and Rhonda Fleming.